caseyltaylor/caseyltaylor.github.io/teaching.md

 I worked as a demonstrator on a 1-week intensive field course located at Mary River Park in the Northern Territory, Australia.
 In this course, we showed students how to conduct wildlife surveys, how to identify wild animals - with an emphasis on amphibians and reptiles - and we mentored the students through the design and completion of a field experiment.

 _Ecology_, Demonstrator.
 The University of Sydney (2021)
 Assisting 3rd year ecology student with their projects.

-_Ecology & Conservation_, Demonstrator, The University of Sydney.
-(2021)

 **Mentorship**